Bayot language

 Bayot is a language of southern Senegal, southwest of Ziguinchor in a group of villages near Nyassia, and in northwestern Guinea-Bissau, along the Senegalese border, and in the Gambia.

 The Kugere and Kuxinge (Essin) dialects of Senegal and the Arame (Edamme) and Gubaare dialects of Guinea-Bissau are distinct enough to be sometimes considered different languages.

 Bayot is the most divergent of the Jola languages, in the Senegambian branch of the Niger–Congo language family.

+Bayot is grammatically Jola, apart from a non-Jola pronominal system.
+However, perhaps half its vocabulary is non-Jola and even non-Atlantic.
+It may therefore be a language isolate with substantial Jola borrowing (relexification).
+In any case, Bayot is clearly distinct from (other) Jola languages.